José Espada: Tokyo Yakult Swallows

 On December 17, 2023, Espada signed with the Tokyo Yakult Swallows of Nippon Professional Baseball.
 He made 24 appearances for the Swallows in 2024, compiling an 0–2 record and 5.00 ERA with 16 strikeouts across 27 innings pitched.
 On November 8, 2024, the Swallows announced they would not extend a contract to Espada for the 2025 season, making him a free agent.

 San Diego Padres (second stint)

 On December 16, 2024, Espada signed a minor league contract with the San Diego Padres.
 In 29 appearances split between the Double-A San Antonio Missions and Triple-A El Paso Chihuahuas, he accumulated a 3-1 record and 3.38 ERA with 58 strikeouts and three saves across 37 1/3 innings pitched.
 Espada was released by the Padres organization on July 22, 2025.

 Baltimore Orioles

 On July 26, 2025, Espada signed a minor league contract with the Baltimore Orioles.
 On August 11, the Orioles added Espada to their 40-man roster and subsequently optioned him to the Triple-A Norfolk Tides.
+He made one appearance for Baltimore, tossing three scoreless innings against the New York Yankees on September 20.

+Espada was optioned to Triple-A Norfolk to begin the 2026 season.
+He made one scoreless appearance for Baltimore, logging one frame against the Houston Astros on April 30, 2026.
+Espada was designated for assignment by the Orioles on May 18, following the acquisition of Michael Siani.
+He cleared waivers and was sent outright to Norfolk on May 21.